Breaststroke Kick

 Breaststroke kick with both legs

-The child pushes off from the pool wall and swims vertically in the water.
-They then begin performing a breaststroke-like kick with both legs, which resembles a simplified breaststroke kick where the knees are never fully drawn in.
-This preparatory exercise introduces a familiar element (the breaststroke kick) in a new form (vertical position).
-Since the breaststroke kick is the closest to treading water among all previously learned kicks, it is particularly effective for quickly introducing the concept of treading water.
+The child pushes off from the pool wall, holds a vertical position and performs a breaststroke-like kick with both legs — a simplified breaststroke kick where the knees are never fully drawn in.
+This introduces a familiar element in a new vertical form: the breaststroke kick is the closest learned kick to treading water, making it ideal for introducing the concept quickly.

 Touch hands